nf-core/tools/CODE_OF_CONDUCT.md

 Please note that the list above is alphabetised and is therefore not ranked in any order of preference or importance.

-# Code of Conduct (v.1)
+# Code of Conduct at nf-core (v1.0)

 ## Preamble

-**Note: This Code of Conduct (CoC) has been drafted by the nf-core Safety Officer and been edited after input from members of the nf-core team and others.
-The entity "We", in this document, refers to the Safety Officer and members of the nf-core team, both of whom are deemed to be members of the nf-core community and are therefore required to abide by this Code of Conduct.
-This document will be amended periodically to keep it up-to-date and the in case of any dispute, the most current version.**
+> Note: This Code of Conduct (CoC) has been drafted by the nf-core Safety Officer and been edited after input from members of the nf-core team and others.
+"We", in this document, refers to the Safety Officer and members of the nf-core core team, both of whom are deemed to be members of the nf-core community and are therefore required to abide by this Code of Conduct.
+This document will amended periodically to keep it up-to-date, and in case of any dispute, the most current version will apply.

 An up-to-date list of members of the nf-core core team can be found [here](https://nf-co.re/about).
 Our current safety officer is Renuka Kudva.

 nf-core is a young and growing community that welcomes contributions from anyone with a shared vision for [Open Science Policies](https://www.fosteropenscience.eu/taxonomy/term/8).
 Open science policies encompass inclusive behaviours and we strive to build and maintain a safe and inclusive environment for all individuals.

 We have therefore adopted this code of conduct (CoC), which we require all members of our community and attendees in nf-core events to adhere to in all our workspaces at all times.

-**(Workspaces include but are not limited to Slack, meetings on Zoom, Jitsi, YouTube live etc)**.
+Workspaces include but are not limited to Slack, meetings on Zoom, Jitsi, YouTube live etc.

 Our CoC will be strictly enforced and the nf-core team reserve the right to exclude participants who do not comply with our guidelines from our workspaces and future nf-core activities.

-**This rule also applies to members of the nf-core team and the safety officer.**

 We ask all members of our community to help maintain a supportive and productive workspace and to avoid behaviours that can make individuals feel unsafe or unwelcome.
 Please help us maintain and uphold this CoC.